Freelance Tips: 5 Tips on Working from Home

 - Provides plenty of light and, if possible, some fresh air

-- Is tidy, comfortable, organised, and free from distractions
+- Is tidy, comfortable, organized, and free from distractions

 When sharing your home with other people, if possible, you should also ask them to give you some space while you work, so make sure your workspace isn’t in other people’s way.

-Wherever you work, it helps to organise your workday.
+Wherever you work, it helps to organize your workday.
 Key factors here include: